 Chinese rubber is more linear: small spin at small force but chinese rubber doesn’t have the force limit.
 If you hit harder, the spin will increase.
 That’s why pro players prefer chinese rubber on Forehand as we can hit very hard with Forehand.
-With backhand the force is not high enough so it’s safer to use tensor rubber on backhand.
+With the backhand, the force is not high enough so it’s safer to use tensor rubber on the backhand.

 Chinese rubber and tensor rubber don’t have the same throw angle.